 It’s hard to remember my life, pre-Jesus.
 I was six or seven when my mom led me to the Lord over bedtime prayers.
-As I grew up in the church, I learned a lot about the Bible and what I needed to do to grow.
-I got the message loud and clear that there were some things I needed to do…
+As I grew up, I learned a lot about the Bible and what I needed to do to grow.

 Regular church attendance.
 Check. 🗸

 And daily Bible reading and study…umm not so fast on that checkmark, missy.

 If you grew up in the church in the 80s and 90s, you probably learned that you needed a daily “quiet time.”

 A quiet time was a few minutes set aside first thing in the morning for prayer and Bible study.

 Unfortunately as a teenager and young adult, this proved to be a problem for me.
 Try as I might, I was just not a morning person.